Nagelfar/RestaurantKata/services/Readme.md

-# View documentation
+# Work with service specifications

 Services are documented with the [Open API Specification](https://www.openapis.org/) in the YAML-format.

-Note: commands are expected to be executed from the `services` directory!
+Note: the folling commands in the documentation are expected to be executed from the `services` directory!

 ## Viewing a single service documentation